 How can you rank Germany/Russia/UK/USA so high?
 Have you ever even HEARD of Hitler/Stalin/the British Empire/Hiroshima?

 The Good Country Index cannot be, and does not attempt to be, a historical overview of each country's contribution to humanity and the planet.
 It can only focus on a single point in time, or else the data becomes overwhelming.
 Consider: it took a small team of volunteer statisticians and researchers two years to collect, verify and process the 2010 data for 125 countries which underpins the first edition of the Good Country Index.
-If we had also included 2009, that would have taken another two years.
+If we had also included 2009, that might easily have taken another two years.
 To include 2008 would have taken us six years ... and so on.

-And good global statistics of the kind we're using only go back a couple of decades anyway, so to examine, measure and account for the roots and causes and origins of today’s world would be a 99.9% subjective exercise.
+And good global statistics of the kind we're using only go back a couple of decades anyway, so to examine, measure and account for the roots and causes and origins of today’s world would be a 99% subjective exercise.